pranjali2426/gitdemo/README.md

 # gitdemo
 This is my demo repository.
-welcome to my demo tutorial
+Welcome to my demo tutorial. <br>
-my name is pranjali
+My name is pranjali